Nikon D3 vs Sony A99

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D3 and the A99 have been discontinued, but can regularly be found used on eBay.
-The D3 was replaced by the Nikon D4, while the A99 was followed by the Sony A99 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Both the D3 and the A99 have been discontinued, but can regularly be found used on ebay.
+The D3 was replaced by the Nikon D4, while the A99 was followed by the Sony A99.
+Further information on the features and operation of the D3 and A99 can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Sony A99 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D3 or the Sony A99 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.